hbons/SparkleShare/README.windows.md

 * If you want to build the Windows installer download and install [WiX](http://wix.sourceforge.net/)

-* Then open a command shell and write almost the same as before, but with `installer` at the end
+* _Installer build step_: Then open a command shell and write almost the same as before, but with `installer` at the end

         C:
         cd C:\SparkleShare